Skip to content

 175. Programme to support high risk mills to become compliant with sourcing policies?

-The company reports that it identifies several high-risk suppliers and carry out assessment based on guidelines defined in the company's High Importance Mill Engagement Program (HIMEP), however, does not provide further details.
+The company reports that it identifies several high-risk suppliers and carries out assessments based on guidelines defined in the company's High Importance Mill Engagement Program (HIMEP).
+However, no further details are provided.

 • P